 There will always be people criticizing: Even the best and most respected project managers face criticism.
 That’s because projects always trigger controversy and resistance from people in the organization.
 Therefore, it is natural for people to tell you what you should have done differently.
 Dogs will always be barking 🙂

 Be open to learn: Accept you may not now the best approach for everything.
 There may be better ways to plan or to conduct certain project tasks.
 If you’re will to learn, you will become better.
 And that’s the key.
 Lack of willingness to introspect is a clear signal project failure is ahead.
-Read about all the 7 signs why your project might fail because of you.
+Read about Seven signs why your project might fail because of you.

 Lessons Learned Examples (and what to do with the results)